LieberInstitute/spatialLIBD/inst/app/www/documentation_sce_layer.md

 ## Model boxplots

 This tab allows you to make a boxplot of the `logcounts` gene expression from the layer-level data (`sce_layer`) for a given gene.
 The model result information displayed in the title of the plot is based on which `model results` you selected and whether you are using the short title version or not (controlled by a checkbox).
 We provide two different color scales you can use: the color blind friendly `viridis` as well as a custom one we used for the `paper`.
 Through the `Model test` selector, you can choose which particular comparison to display.
-For example, `Layer1` for the `specificity` model means that you would display the results of comparing Layer1 against the rest of the layers. `Layer1-Layer2` for the `pairwise` model means that you would display the results of Layer1 being greater than Layer2, while `Layer2-Layer` is the reverse scenario.
+For example, `Layer1` for the `enrichment` model means that you would display the results of comparing Layer1 against the rest of the layers. `Layer1-Layer2` for the `pairwise` model means that you would display the results of Layer1 being greater than Layer2, while `Layer2-Layer` is the reverse scenario.
 Under `pairwise`, the layers not used are display in gray.

 Below the plot you can find the subset of the table of results  (`sig_genes` from earlier), sort the table by the different columns, and download it as a CSV if you want.
 For more details about what each of these columns mean, check the [`spatialLIBD` vignette documentation](http://LieberInstitute.github.io/spatialLIBD/articles/spatialLIBD.html#extract-significant-genes).